natke/llama/README.md

 ### Test scoring script locally

+1. Install docker

-1. Install other dependencies as well as `azureml-inference-server-http`
+2. Install other dependencies as well as `azureml-inference-server-http`

-2. Run `azmlinfsrv --entry_script score.py`
+3. Run `azmlinfsrv --entry_script score.py`

-3. In another terminal, send a prompt to the endpoint
+4. In another terminal, send a prompt to the endpoint

    ```bash
    curl --header "Content-Type: application/json" \